eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 In this advance `mongodb-mongoose` tutorial, the focus is on establishing relationships between collections and how to update or clean up dependent documents caused by a change in a related document using `hook` middlewares.

+For example, deleting a user should delete all posts created by this user.

 # Getting Started

 - Start `mongodb` on your machine (if you are using Atlas, you can skip this step but remember to point `mongoURI` in `index.js` to your own cluster)